 OK, let’s turn this thing on its head.
 We are talking about getting the most from your image assets.
 This is a pitch to SME owners so here’s the pitch first instead of last.
 Your entire collection of images, videos, graphics and vectors curated and made available to you and your clients and suppliers 24/7 whenever you want.
-Images quality assessed, curated, search engine optimised and held in cloud computing to enable smooth and efficient usage and sharing by anyone you decide needs access and you don’t have do anything else for the cost of a monthly coffee.
+Images quality assessed, curated, search engine optimised and held in cloud computing to enable smooth and efficient usage and sharing by anyone you decide needs access and you don’t have do anything else.
+All for the cost of a single monthly coffee.

 Before you decide it’s not for you just read the next paragraph.